This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Paul Crocker met us at the end of what looked like a long grassy lane jutting off a main country thoroughfare.
 We’d driven past it already but on the way back his light straw hat and waving arm helped us locate the entrance to his smallholding.
 Dressed in a casual pair of jeans, boots and a comfortable polo shirt it was hard to believe that this man was anything other than a local farmer.
 In fact he’s a stockbroker by day and pursues his love of working the land and raising rare-breed livestock in his spare time.
 I’ll hazard a guess to say all his spare time since his wife has installed a clock on the property to remind him to come home on time.

 Stockbroker and Smallholder sound like worlds apart but Paul has managed to pull it off.
 Living just a short drive away, he keeps a seven acre mini-farm on a piece of land he bought over a decade ago.
 Agricultural land in this part of the island is dear and mainly owned by a couple of local farmers.
-However this smallish piece of field and hills was left derelict and abandoned until Paul came on the scene.
+However this smallish piece of field and hills was derelict until Paul came on the scene.

 From what he says it’s been quite a process to get a hold of these sheep since no other farmer on the island keeps them.
 Paul wants Shropshires for two reasons; first is that they’re a good dual-purpose breed and he wishes to produce meat from them.
 The second is due to the fact that they’re one of the few sheep breeds that do well living in woodland.
-One of the main principles in Permaculture is trying to get more bang for your buck and having sheep living in orchards will give you fruit, nut and meat crops from the same space that others might only get a single crop.
+One of the main principles in permaculture is trying to get more bang for your buck and having sheep living in orchards will give you fruit, nut and meat crops from the same space that others might only get a single crop.

 This small body of water has been one of the major projects on the smallholding as seen from the images below.
-Back when the land was used as a tip, locals would abandon old vehicles and rubbish in the pond and on the land around it.
+Back when the land was a tip, locals would abandon old vehicles and rubbish in the pond and on the land around it.
 I was aghast to hear about this but it really shouldn’t surprise any of us since people have been dumping rubbish into the sea for ages – out of sight, out of mind.

 The geese are valuable to the hens since they can help warn and chase off any daytime incursions by these predators.
 The second function these birds provide is in helping keep the grass down.
 Geese are the most economical of poultry since it’s possible to feed them with grass and not much else.